coricathemer/README.md-generator/output/output.md

 * [Contributing](#contributing)

 ## Installation
-You can clone a copy of this repo on github.com
+As a developer you can go to github.com/coricathemer/README.md-generator and download the starter code.
+Then install the needed packages and you will be able to use this application for README.md files

 ## Usage
-This project is used to auto generate a README.md file
+To create a README.md file

 ## License
 MIT